Monica (automobile): Development history and prototypes

 Automotive engineer and racing driver Chris Lawrence's company LawrenceTune Engines had developed a 2.6-litre version of the Standard engine used in the Triumph TR4.
-Lawrence's version used a crossflow cylinder head of his own design and Tecalemit-Jackson fuel injection to make a claimed 182 bhp bhp.
+Lawrence's version used a crossflow cylinder head of his own design and a Tecalemit-Jackson fuel injection to, according to claims, produce 182 bhp.
 Automotive journalist Gérard "Jabby" Crombac had seen the engine at the 1966 Racing Show at Olympia West Hall in London.
-The article he wrote about it had caught Tastevin's eye.
-Tastevin wrote to Lawrence asking about having LawrenceTune supply 250 engines per year for his new car.
-Upon learning that the car was not yet developed, Lawrence offered the services of his own company.
-Crombac, who was familiar with Lawrence's racing exploits, vouched for Lawrence and Tastevin entrusted the development of the Monica to LawrenceTune.
+The article he wrote about it caught Tastevin's eye.
+Tastevin wrote to Lawrence about having LawrenceTune supply 250 engines per year for his new car.
+Upon learning that the car was not yet developed, Lawrence offered the services of his company.
+Crombac, who was familiar with Lawrence's racing history, vouched for Lawrence, so Tastevin entrusted the development of the Monica to LawrenceTune.

 The first chassis and the jig to produce it were built together.
-Lawrence laid out a chassis with a central tunnel made of four square-section 18 gauge steel tubes with extensive cross-bracing.
+Lawrence laid out a chassis with a central tunnel made of four square-section, 18 gauge steel tubes with extensive cross-bracing.
 Two long steel boxes with triangular cross-sections were made of 16 gauge steel and attached to the chassis in the door sill area.
 These stiffened the chassis and were also to serve as the car's fuel tanks.
-16 gauge aluminum formed the front and rear bulkheads and floors and was used on both sides of the central tunnel to stiffen the car further.
+16 gauge aluminum formed the front and rear bulkheads and floors, and was used on both sides of the central tunnel to stiffen the car further.
 Voids in the tunnel were filled with expanded polyurethane foam to add even more stiffness and deaden sound.

-The front suspension used very tall uprights with the wheel spindles on one side and a short stub axle extending inwards on the other.
-Springing was by vertically mounted coil-over-damper units mounted inboard and operated through rocker-style upper arms.
+The front suspension used very tall uprights with the wheel spindles on one side and a short, inward-extending stub axle on the other.
+Springing comes from vertically mounted coil-over-damper units mounted inboard and operated through rocker-style upper arms.
 The lower arms were conventional wide-based wishbones made of a one-piece wishbone and a long radius arm running back towards the bulkhead.
-Steering was rack-and-pinion mounted high, at the same level as the upper wishbone.
+Steering was a high-mounted rack-and-pinion positioned at the same level as the upper wishbone.

-The rear suspension was a De Dion system with coil springs, two parallel leading links on each side and a Panhard rod.
-The differential was from the Rover P6B (also known as the Rover 3500) with a crown-and-pinion made by Hewland, but with an additional nose-piece that gave the option of two rear-axle ratios; a high-numeric ratio for in town and a low-numeric ratio for high-speed cruising.
+The rear suspension was a De Dion system with coil springs, two parallel leading links on each side, and a Panhard rod.
+The differential came from the Rover P6B, (also known as the Rover 3500) with a crown-and-pinion made by Hewland, but with an additional nose-piece that gave the option of two rear-axle ratios; a high-numeric ratio for in town and a low-numeric ratio for high-speed cruising.
 A lever in the cockpit allowed the ratio to be changed while in motion.